 Death Valley is generally sunny, dry, and clear throughout the year.
 During the summer months, outside temperatures frequently exceed 110 degrees F. Windy and dusty conditions exist.
 Worktime in the park will be mostly spent indoors.
 Time outside may include excursions to higher, cooler elevations in the mountains.

-This professional development opportunity will remain open until filled.
 More information about the national Teacher-Ranger-Teacher program can be found on the University of Colorado, Denver's website.